RealistAI/github_best_practices/best_practices.md

 Miquel then went to their GitHub repository and created a pull request, this is so his code can be reviewed by senior developer. shortly after, Miquel's code has been approved, so he had completed his task.

-Miquel will then run the command git branch -d testing_pipeline to delete the branch he was working in, since his task as been completed there is no reason to use the branch.
+Miquel will then run the command git branch -d testing_pipeline to delete the branch he was working in, since his task as been completed there is no reason to use the branch.<br><br>

 ### scenario 2: